Steph-Chong/scores/docs/paper.md

 At the time of writing, `scores` includes **over 50** metrics, statistical techniques and data processing tools.
 For an up to date list, please see the `scores` [documentation](https://scores.readthedocs.io/en/latest/included.html).

 We anticipate more metrics, tools and statistical techniques will be added over time.

-Here is a curated selection of the metrics, tools and statistical tests currently included in `scores`:

-Table: [A Curated Selection of the Metrics, Tools and Statistical Tests Currently Included in `scores`]{.smallcaps}

 Table: A **Curated Selection** of the Metrics, Tools and Statistical Tests Currently Included in `scores`